 Generously sprinkle flour on your work surface.
 Roll out a portion of dough to desired thickness.
 (I prefer thin crispy cookies.)

 Using a dreidel or menorah cookie cutter, cut out shapes to fill the entire surface of dough.
 Peel away the unused pieces of dough.
-With a spatula, carefully lift each cookie and transfer to a baking sheet lined with Gefen Easy Baking Parchment Paper.
+With a spatula, carefully lift each cookie and transfer to a baking sheet lined with Gefen Parchment Paper.
 Continue until all the dough is used up.

 Bake for 10–12 minutes or until golden brown.
 Remove from oven and let cool completely.